 Brigidine Sisters 1948.
 Image reproduced with kind permission from the Brigidine Archives (Victoria).

 In 1968 the co-educational school of 190 pupils moved to a new site on the corner of Robinson and Hamilton Streets.
-More information on development of the site can be found on our Facilities page.

 ‘Women of Strength Women of Gentleness’ is available to borrow from the St Brigid’s College Library for all St Brigid’s College library members.